ENCODE-DCC/encoded/src/encoded/schemas/changelogs/reference.md

 * Added *doi* property
 * Added *analyses* property
 * Added *RushAD* and *YaleImmuneCells* to the *internal_tags* enum
+* Added *examined_regions* property so that chromosomal regions may be specified as regions of interest

 ### Schema version 19